sdas17/Python_Zero_to_Hero_for_DevOps_Engineers/README.md

-# React App Template
+# React Vite App Template

-Welcome to the **React-App-Template**!
+Welcome to the **React-Vite-App-Template**!
 This project is a React application template that serves as a starting point for building dynamic and interactive web applications using Vite.

 ## Features